jrm-code-project/table/README.md

 `table/clear` _table_\
 Returns a table like the argument, but with no entries.

+`table/copy` _table_\
+Returns a copy of _table_ that shares no storage with _table_.
+Destructive operations on the copy will not cause side effects on the original.
+Table keys and values, however, are _not_ copied.

 `table/insert` _table_ _key_ _value_\
 Returns a new table with additional entry of _key_ associated with _value_.
 Original _table_ is unmodified, but storage may be shared with original _table_.